THOMASELOVE/431-classes-2023/projA/portfolio_status.md

 Grades and feedback will be provided to you by Dr. Love as soon as possible.

+- At this stage, Dr. Love is ready to aggregate the results, review the portfolio one last time, and write up your final feedback.

 **Note**: "Assessment" scores on Canvas are posted only to help us track reviews.
 Read our Canvas comments (if any) but ignore the score there.

 ### Stages of Review (TAs work on Forms 2-6, Dr. Love does the rest.)